 A “handyman special” refers to a property that needs some love in order to be livable.
 The term “fixer-upper” is so widely used, that is can refer to even the most run-down and damaged houses.
 In this article, we are discussing the pros and cons of purchasing a property that only needs a small amount of work.
 Learn more about what to expect in our latest post!

 The idea of buying a property at a great price can be very alluring.
 Often times this is how people are able to buy their home well below market value!
 However, just like any other real estate purchase, there are a few things you need to be mindful of.
-Here is a list of pros and cons to help you make the right decision when buying a handyman special in Memphis!
+Here is a list of pros and cons to help you make the right decision when buying a handyman special in United States!

 Lower Purchase Price